Table of Contents

 Accessing your Airflow Deployment

-Once you are in your Plural console click on the launch button next to Airbyte to access your Airbyte installation.
+Once you are in your Plural console click on the launch button next to Airflow to access your Airflow installation.
 If you set up Plural OIDC earlier you don’t need to worry about managing authentication for logging into the console or the Airflow UI.

 Once you allow access you'll enter the Airflow UI where you can go ahead and schedule your DAGs.